HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Quick Tip: Set up a simple A/B testing system to compare different recommendation approaches, even if you’re just starting out.
 Testing two different recommendation types on alternating weeks and comparing conversion rates provides valuable data for optimisation.

-The key lessons from Amazon’s recommendation success include:
+The main lessons from Amazon’s recommendation success:

 1. Data quality trumps quantity – Even with limited data, consistent collection and organisation create valuable recommendation opportunities